Rutujakarne22/Retail-Supply-Chain-Sales-Analysis/README.md

 # Retail-Supply-Chain-Sales-Analysis

-**Project Overview**
+## Project Overview
 This project is an end-to-end data analysis solution designed to extract business insights from Retail sales data. project aims to analyze Retail sales trends, customer behavior, and shipping performance to optimize pricing strategies, logistics operations, and customer retention through data-driven insights.
-I utilize Python for data cleaning and exploratary data analysis
-,processing,SQL for storing data and PowerBi for creating interactive dashboards.
+I utilize Python for data cleaning and exploratary data analysis,processing,SQL for storing data and PowerBi for creating interactive dashboards.

+---

+## Project Architecture
+---

 ![Architecture](Architecture.png)